Azure/azure-kusto-nlog-sink/src/NLog.Azure.Kusto.Samples/README.md

 - Set the following environment variables in the sample application:
   - CONNECTION_STRING : Kusto ConnectionString of ADX cluster created.
 Eg: `Data Source=https://ingest-<clustername>.<region>.kusto.windows.net;Database=NetDefaultDB;Fed=True`
   - DATABASE : The name of the database to which data should be ingested into.
-  - AZURE_TENANT_ID : Tenant Id of the Azure Active Directory.

 ## Step 1: Install the ADX Target for NLog